ODIM-Project/ODIM/docs/README.md

 ## Common response header properties

-The listed properties are common across all response headers, and are omitted from the samples in this document.
+The listed properties are common across all response headers, and are excluded from the samples in this document.

 ```
 "Connection": "keep-alive",